-Pro Tips on Exporting: The Dreaded Dropped Zero on Zips
+Pro Tips on Exporting: The Dreaded Dropped Zero on ZIP Codes

-Sending direct mail to lists of property owners at their home address often means that your marketing outreach will be delivered all over the nation, not just to the state where your targeted properties are located.
+Mailing directly to your preferred client lists is a great technique for far-reaching, well-targeted marketing.
+Sending direct mail to lists of property owners to their home address often means that your marketing outreach will be delivered all over the nation, not only within the state where your preferred properties are located.

-This is especially true if you are targeting “Non-owner Occupied” properties and are trying to reach the “Absentee Owners” at their home address.
+This is especially true in instances where small businesses are targeting properties that are listed as “Non-Owner Occupied” in an attempt to reach the “Absentee Owners” at their home address.

-There are 3,669 zip codes in the US that start with a zero, most located on the east coast.
+There are 3,669 zip codes in the U.S. that begin with a zero, most of which are located on the east coast.

-When you export a list to a .csv file that contains a zip code beginning with a zero, it is written in the .csv file as “01234” because zip codes are five digits: 12345.
-Zip+4 is also more common, “12345-1234.”
-The first five digits indicate the destination post office or delivery area, and the ZIP+4 Code represents a specific delivery route.
+When a list is exported as a .csv file and contains a zip code beginning with a zero, it is recorded within the .csv as “01234” because zip codes are five digits.
+Zip+4 is a more common way to record zip codes, “12345-1234.”
+The first five digits indicate the destination post office or delivery area and the Zip+4 code represents a specific delivery route.

 Postal services, especially the USPS, will not deliver to malformed zip codes.
-They must be five digits, even if the first 1, 2, or 3 zeros get dropped.
+All zip codes must be five digits, even if the first, second or third zeros are dropped.

 Most direct mail services will reject addresses with malformed zip codes.
-So if your list of 1,000 addresses contains 100 malformed “dropped zero” zips, only 900 will be uploaded.
-This true with our print partners.
+If your list of 1,000 addresses contains 100 malformed zip codes with dropped zeros, only 900 will be uploaded.
+This is true with our print partners.

-This “Dreaded Dropped Zero on Zips” is a problem well known to marketers who frequently send direct mail, and dates back to 1979 and the first consumer spreadsheet program that viewed imported zips as integers, not strings.
+The dreaded dropped-zero on zip codes is a problem well known to marketers who frequently send direct mail collateral, and dates back to 1979, when the first consumer spreadsheet program viewed important zip codes as integers, not strings.